Fan-Attendance-Project/Fan-Attendance-Repo/README.md

 The R-Shiny App Folder contains all the code related to a dashboard which visualizes our data and the model using the R-Shiny Package.

-The Last folder, Presentation and Final Report contains the documentation and slide presentation about this project.
+The last folder, Presentation and Final Report, contains the documentation and slide presentation about this project in the aformentioned url links.